ThinkInvis/RoR2-TILER2/ModMeta/README.md

 ## Issues/TODO

-- Item steal may take temporary items and possibly break FakeInventory in the process.
 - Items which players have but were disabled mid-run need a UI indicator for such.
 - If a client gets kicked by R2API mod mismatch, NetConfig will attempt kick them again (to no effect) due to timeout.
 - See the GitHub repo for more!